TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/Php.rst

 Localization in frontend context
 --------------------------------

-In plain PHP use the class :php:`LanguageServiceFactory` to create a :php:`LanguageService` from the current site language:
+In plain PHP use the class :ref:`LanguageServiceFactory <LanguageServiceFactory-api>` to create a :ref:`LanguageService <LanguageService-api>` from the current site language:

 ..  literalinclude:: _php/MyUserFunction.php
     :language: php